-The Tri-Agencies are actively engaged in promoting equity and diversity, as well as in decreasing unconscious bias in their review processes.
+The agencies are actively engaged in promoting equity and diversity, as well as in decreasing unconscious bias in their review processes.
 To this end, the Secretariat has curated a list of resources for selection committee members regarding equity, diversity and inclusion considerations.
-All members must review the material, especially the Tri-agency unconscious bias training module.
+All members must review the material, especially the tri-agency unconscious bias training module.

 Considerations for reviewing applications in which the proposed research respectfully involves and engages Indigenous communities

 Applicants whose proposed research respectfully involves and engages Indigenous communities are asked to include "This research respectfully involves and engages Indigenous communities" at the beginning of their lay abstract (see note below).
 The program administrator for each selection committee (CIHR, NSERC, SSHRC) will endeavour to ensure that the primary or secondary reviewer on these applications has expertise in Indigenous research.

 Primary and secondary reviewers are asked to identify any application whose research respectfully involves and engages Indigenous communities and that are not identified as such in the lay abstract.
 This will ensure that applications whose research respectfully involves Indigenous communities receive due attention.

 All committee members assigned to these applications (primary reviewer, secondary reviewer and, if applicable, third reader, guest reader and/or guest expert) are expected to consult and take into consideration the guidelines outlined for reviewing applications respectfully involving Indigenous research.
 These guidelines, along with other important considerations, are available through the Equity, Diversity and Inclusion page.